Hurricane Records, Numbers & Facts

 When does Hurricane Season Peak in the United States?

-As the summer season in the United States is coming to an end on Labor Day weekend, hurricane season is beginning to reach its peak.
 Although hurricane season officially begins June 1st, the most active time of the year is mid-August through late October.
 Historically, September 10 is considered the peak day to find a tropical storm somewhere in the Atlantic Ocean.

 Why are Hurricanes classified in 5 categories?